0oSaraho0/pp5-ecommerce/README.md

 - As a site owner it would be nice to be able to reply to reviews to show a personal touch

+Epic 8 Donations

+- As a user I want to be able to arrange for my donated items to be picked up easily.

+Epic 9 Footer

+Epic 9 User Stories

+- As site owner, I want to share social media links and contact details
+- As site owner I want a nav bar for the site extras such as the blog, reviews and subsribe pages

-Epic 6 - Documentation
+Epic 10 - Documentation and styling

-Epic 6 Tasks
+Epic 10 Tasks

+- Complete Styling on all pages and all screen sizes
 - Complete Readme documentation
 - Complete testing and writeup

 ## Scope
 - Responsive Design
-- Home page with information about Kidsbored
+- Home page with information about Laneys Loft
-- Ability to perform CRUD functionality on ideas
+- Ability to perform CRUD functionality on the Blog
-- Restricted features for not logged in users
+- Restricted features for not logged in as users and superusers

 ## Structure

-### Kidsbored Features
+### Laneys Loft Features

 Navbar